Tqualizer/Tensorflow-Portable-Object-Detection-Counting-Logging/README.md

 <img src="https://github.com/Tqualizer/opencv-group-detection/blob/master/Examples/Group%20of%20people%20examples.png" width ="700" />

 ## Using an existing recording
 1. Follow the same steps 1-3 above ensuring that you download *group_detection_recorded.py* into the object_detection directory.
+This version of the code places an ALERT text over the video when the trigger condition is being met met (rather than taking a screenshot given the recording is already recorded).

 1. Make sure the file you want to process is in the same folder as the environment you are using (or specify a different path in the script).